-Revision 19-1; Effective June 3, 2019
+Revision 20-1; Effective March 16, 2020

 A Consumer Directed Services (CDS) employer may request voluntary termination of participation in the CDS option and receive services through a program agency provider at any time.
-A member may also be involuntarily terminated from participation in the CDS option in accordance with the requirements of the member's program.
-Termination from the CDS option must last at least 90 days.
+A member may also be involuntarily terminated from participation in the CDS option in accordance with the requirements of the member's program and Texas Administrative Code §41.407, Termination of Participation in the CDS Option.
+After terminating the CDS option, the member must wait 90 days before switching to a different service delivery option.

-A member’s managed care organization (MCO) service coordinator convenes the member's service planning team concerning issues that may warrant immediate termination of the member's participation in the CDS option.
-On review of the information, the service planning team may recommend immediate termination of participation in the CDS option when:
+A member’s managed care organization (MCO) service coordinator convenes the member's service planning team (SPT) concerning issues that may warrant immediate termination of the member's participation in the CDS option.
+On review of the information, the SPT may recommend immediate termination of participation in the CDS option when:

-the member's health or welfare is immediately jeopardized by the member's participation in the CDS option;
+the member's health or safety is immediately jeopardized by the member's participation in the CDS option;

 the designated representative (DR) has been convicted of an offense under Chapter 32 of the Penal Code or an offense barring employment as listed in the Texas Health and Safety Code, §250.006(a) and (b); or